Thousand Tide Valley

 Exile’s Door

-North of the Thousandtide Valley lies a crack in the world.
-A vast pit with a stairway descending into the dark Sunless Sea, the most accessible passage of its kind.
-It earns its name from its use as a form of punishment in Dawnfire, enacted in place of execution.
-Criminals and vagrants convicted of capital offenses are given three choices: join the Crusade and fight in the war against Palavier, duel for their lives in the Agrakata arena, or face banishment through Exile's Door—never to return to the surface again.
+North of the Thousand Tide Valley lies a crack in the world, a vast pit with a stairway descending into the dark Sunless Sea, the most accessible passage of its kind.
+Exile’s Door earns its name from its use as a form of punishment in Dawnfire.
+Criminals and vagrants convicted of capital offenses are given three choices: join the crusade and fight in the war against Palavier; duel for their lives in the Agrakata arena; or face banishment through Exile's Door, never to return to the surface again.
+Many choose the descent, risking the unknown for a chance at survival, as the other two options almost always lead to a swift and violent end.

 Red River

+Home to the plant humanoid firbolg, the Firebeets, the Red River earns its name from the deep rusty hue of its waters.
+The riverbed is thick with underwater plants slowing the the currents leading deeper into the delta and making much of the region a muddy wetlands, its color a constant rust-red shimmer under the sun.
 Lining the banks and nestled among the river rocks are small mud-and-thatch huts, held together with delicate red and white roots.
-The Firebeet Firbolg spend much of their time gathering mud and clay from the river, crafting intricate ceramics and pottery, which they sell to the rare travelers who pass through their vibrant community.
+The Firebeet firbolg spend much of their time gathering mud and clay from the river, crafting intricate ceramics and pottery, which they sell to the rare travelers who pass through their community.

 Cat Tail Crossing

-The most well-known of these is Cat Tail Crossing, named for the thick marsh plants that grow in abundance across the northern shallows of Thousandtide.
+The most well-known of these is Cat Tail Crossing, named for the thick marsh plants that grow in abundance across the northern shallows of Thousand Tide.
 Few boats pass through this stretch, as the dense vegetation and muddy bottoms make it treacherous for navigation.
-Over the years, the crossing has gained a reputation as a smuggling route between the neighboring nations of Dawnfire and Ravenfall during their previous years of conflict.
+Over the years, the crossing has gained a reputation as a smuggling route between the neighboring nations of Dawnfire and Ravenfall during their years of conflict.

 Grassport